huggingface/hub-docs/docs/hub/paper-pages.md

 ### Can I have a Paper page even if I have no model/dataset/Space?

 Yes.
 You can go to [the main Papers page](https://huggingface.co/papers), click search and write the name of the paper or the full Arxiv id.
 If the paper does not exist, you will get an option to index it.
+You can also just visit the page `hf.co/papers/xxxx.yyyyy` replacing with the arxiv id of the paper you wish to index.